jjconway23/Life-Hacks-101/README.md

 ### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 7, iPhone 12.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Elderly family members were asked to attempt to navigate through site and done so with ease.